vinceclifford/Huffman/README.md

 # Huffman

 This is an implementation of Huffman's-Encoding.
-The Kompression of an arbitrary file is done losslessly through prefix codes.
+The kompression of an arbitrary file is done losslessly through prefix codes.
 Any file format can be compressed through this implementation.
 A compressed file will be stored in a so-called Huffman file (.huff) and can be decoded with this program.
 There is a staggering amount of minute optimization to ensure optimal runtime and maximal compression ratio.

 # Compilation